lfrestrepog/if-docs/docs/pipelines/sci.md

 The [software carbon intensity (SCI)](https://greensoftware.foundation/articles/software-carbon-intensity-sci-specification-project) score is perhaps the most important value that can be generated using Impact Framework.

-SCI is an ISO recognized standard for reporting the carbon costs of running software.
+SCI is an ISO-recognized standard for reporting the carbon costs of running software.
 This tutorial demonstrates how to organize a pipeline of Impact framework plugins to calculate SCI scores from some simple observations of the CPU utilization of a software application running in the cloud.

 ## Prerequisites

 This tutorial builds on top of the [Teads curve](./teads.md) pipeline tutorial.
-That tutorial demoinstrates how to organize a pipeline that converts CPOU utilization observations into CPU energy.
-This tutorial uses the same pipeline but goes several steps further, including converting the CPU energy estimates into carbopn, adding the embodied carbon associated with the hardware being used and calculating the SCI score.
+That tutorial demonstrates how to organize a pipeline that converts CPOU utilization observations into CPU energy.
+This tutorial uses the same pipeline but goes several steps further, including converting the CPU energy estimates into carbon, adding the embodied carbon associated with the hardware being used and calculating the SCI score.

 ## Step 1: Pasting in the Teads pipeline